hgw3lls/cosmomorphosis/README.md

 This model supports seamless transitions between different generations.
 Set `prompt_end` and `seed_end` to the same value of video number _n_ as `prompt_start` and `seed_start` of video number _n + 1_.

+When you want to anchor either side of the animation to an existing asset, provide the optional `start_image` and/or `end_image` inputs.
+TileMorph will encode those images into the latent space so the first and/or last animation frames match your references before transitioning through the rest of the prompts.

 ## macOS setup and usage

 Apple Silicon and Intel Macs can run TileMorph entirely on the CPU.
 The following steps assume a clean macOS 13+ installation: